OpenTranslationBible/open-bible/en-GB/09.1 Samuel/md/1-samuel-20.md

 ## 1 Samuel 20:33

-Then Saul hurled his spear at him to strike him down; so Jonathan knew that his father was determined to put David to death.
+Then Saul hurled his spear at him to strike him down; so Jonathan realised that his father was determined to put David to death.

 ## 1 Samuel 20:34